mogtofu33/drupal-composer-advanced-template/config/README.md

 drush csim config_dev
 ```

-#### Check for config overrides from production, and get those back into code.
+#### Check for config overrides from production, and get those back into code

 ```drush cex```